SuzanneHuldt/battle-ships/README.md

 ## Implementation Notes
 I am writing a battle-ships browser game as a self motivated practice exercise.
-My particular goal is to improve my ability to remain object-oriented in javascript.
+My particular goal is to improve my ability to remain object-oriented in javascript, and to practice "tell, don't ask" as an OO value.
-As such this implementation focuses specifically on single responsibility, encapsulation and code that allows for short tests.
+As such this implementation focuses specifically on single responsibility, encapsulation and manipulating control flow with commands, rather than queries.
+In addition, I am aiming for code that allows for short tests.

 As an exercise in discipline, all javascript code is test-driven (*no* spiking) and tested with Jasmine.